University of Louisville, USA

 Julia Schnabel graduated with an MSc Computer Science, Technical University of Berlin in 1993, and a PhD Computer Science, University College London, UK in 1999.
 She took up positions as Research Associate/Fellow at the Image Sciences Institute, University Medical Center Utrecht, NL (1998-9), the Division of Imaging Science at King’s College London, UK (1999-2004), and at the Centre of Medical Image Computing, University College London, UK (2004-7).
 In 2007 she was appointed University Lecturer (Associate Professor) in Engineering Science at the University of Oxford, UK in association with a Tutorial Fellowship in Engineering at St. Hilda’s College, Oxford, and co-founded the Biomedical Image Analysis Laboratory at the Institute of Biomedical Engineering.
 In 2014 she was conferred the title of Professor of Engineering Science by the University of Oxford, and in 2015 she joined the Division of Imaging Sciences & Biomedical Engineering, King’s College London, UK as Chair in Computational Imaging.
 Julia’s current research interests are in nonlinear motion modelling/image registration, multi-modality imaging and quantitative imaging for applications in cancer imaging and neurosciences.
 Her focus is on developing mathematically principled methods for correcting complex types of motion, such as sliding organs, fetal movements, as well as motion artefacts in dynamic imaging.
 She also has an interest in machine learning techniques for disease characterisation and prediction of response to treatment, with the aim of rapid translation into clinical practice for patient stratification and improved treatment outcome.

-Patrick Segers, PhD, is full professor at Ghent University.
+Patrick Segers, PhD, is full senior professor at Ghent University.
 His work involves modelling and simulation of the hemodynamics and mechanics of the cardiovascular system making use of computer and experimental models, yet always in close collaboration with clinicians and with attention for validation and implementation of new techniques in a clinical setting.
-In the past few years, his research has mainly focussed on phenotyping large artery stiffness and function, arterial physiology and early non-invasive detection of increased arterial stiffness and wave reflections on the one hand, and the use of advanced computational tools for medical applications on the other.
-He heads the BioMMeda research unit (“Biofluid, tissue and solid mechanics for medical applications”) within the Institute Biomedical Technology (IBiTech) and is one of the driving forces behind the inter-universitary masters program in biomedical engineering at the universities of Ghent (UGent) and Brussels (VUB) and an international Erasmus Mundus program which started in 2010.
+In the past few years, his research has mainly focused on phenotyping large artery stiffness and function, arterial physiology and early non-invasive detection of increased arterial stiffness and wave reflections on the one hand, and the use of advanced computational tools for medical applications on the other.
+He heads the BioMMeda research unit (“Biofluid, tissue and solid mechanics for medical applications”) within the Institute Biomedical Technology (IBiTech) and is one of the driving forces behind the inter-university master program in biomedical engineering at the universities of Ghent (UGent) and Brussels (VUB) and an EIT (European Institute of Technology) endorsed international Msc in Biomedical Engineering.

-Dinggang Shen, PhD, is a Professor of Radiology, Biomedical Research Imaging Center (BRIC), Computer Science, and Biomedical Engineering in the University of North Carolina at Chapel Hill (UNC-CH).
-He is currently directing the Center for Image Informatics, the Image Display, Enhancement, and Analysis (IDEA) Lab in the Department of Radiology, and also the medical image analysis core in the BRIC.
+Dinggang Shen is Jeffrey Houpt Distinguished Investigator, and a Professor of Radiology, Biomedical Research Imaging Center (BRIC), Computer Science, and Biomedical Engineering in the University of North Carolina at Chapel Hill (UNC-CH).
+He is currently directing the Center for Image Analysis and Informatics, the Image Display, Enhancement, and Analysis (IDEA) Lab in the Department of Radiology, and also the medical image analysis core in the BRIC.
 He was a tenure-track assistant professor in the University of Pennsylvanian (UPenn), and a faculty member in the Johns Hopkins University.
 Dr. Shen’s research interests include medical image analysis, computer vision, and pattern recognition.
-He has published more than 500 papers in the international journals and conference proceedings.
-He serves as an editorial board member for five international journals.
-He also serves in the Board of Directors, The Medical Image Computing and Computer Assisted Intervention (MICCAI) Society.
+He has published more than 900 papers in the international journals and conference proceedings, with H-index 85.
+He serves as an editorial board member for eight international journals.
+He has also served in the Board of Directors, The Medical Image Computing and Computer Assisted Intervention (MICCAI) Society, in 2012-2015, and will be General Chair for MICCAI 2019.
+He is Fellow of IEEE, Fellow of The American Institute for Medical and Biological Engineering (AIMBE), and also Fellow of The International Association for Pattern Recognition (IAPR).

 Expertise: Ultrasonic imaging, ultrasonic transducers and arrays, and medical imaging